vandermesis/Kolorofon/README.md

 ## How to use it

 Follow your colour!
 You have 60 seconds to pick and follow your color.
-Shake it if your colour is not on the screen.
+Swipe up or shake if your colour is not on the screen.

 Simple as that!
 Ho!